 The Secret of the Old Clock (Nancy Drew, Book 1)The Hardy Boys Secret Files Collection Books 1-5: Trouble at the Arcade; The Missing Mitt; Mystery Map; Hopping Mad; A Monster of a Mystery (Hardy Boys: The Secret Files)Wayside School [3-Book Set]: Wayside School Gets a Little Stranger, Wayside School is Falling Down, Sideway Stories from Wayside SchoolAnne of Green GablesThe Chronicles of Narnia Boxed SetThe Westing Game (Puffin Modern Classics)How To Eat Fried Worms (Scholastic Gold)Goosebumps (original series) Set, Books: 1 -12The OutsidersThe Midnight ClubThe Agony of Alice by Naylor, Phyllis Reynolds [Atheneum Books for Young Readers,2011] (Paperback) Reprint Edition[By Lois Lowry] Number the Stars-[Paperback] Best Selling book for |Children’s Holocaust Fiction Books (Books)|

-In having a discussion on Facebook about 80’s books we all remembered reading, many of us were pretty shocked to remember the stuff our parents let us read back then.
+When discussing 80’s books on Facebook that we all remembered reading, many of us were shocked to remember the stuff our parents let us read back then.
 V.C.
-Andrews, Dean Koontz, Stephen King and Danielle Steele to name a few.
+Andrews, Dean Koontz, Stephen King, and Danielle Steele, to name a few.
 Not that teens today can’t read these too, but quite a few of us started these in middle school.
 LOL!
 Those were the days!

-Oh, also, many fondly remembered all the Beverly Cleary Books, like Romona and Beezus.
-I honestly wasn’t sure if that was a little young for this age group, but just for nostalgia’s sake I thought I’d mention it.
+Many also fondly remembered all the Beverly Cleary Books, like Romona and Beezus.
+I honestly wasn’t sure if that was a little young for this age group, but just for nostalgia’s sake we thought we’d mention it.

 Parenting Teens and Tweens can be challenging, but maybe this popular posts other parents found helpful can make it a little easier.